spraoi/common-ui/README.md

 - all packages that contain business logic should have at least 1 test
 - code coverage should be as close to 100% as possible
+- a readme should exist with at least 1 usage example

 #### Package Dependencies